IBM-Bluemix-Docs/mobilefoundation/getting-started.md

 3. Choose the region, organization, and space where you would want to create the service instance.
 4. Select your **Pricing Plan** and click **Create**.

-## Step 2: Build you mobile channel
+## Step 2: Build your mobile channel
 {: #buildmobilechannel}